kayancheng/kayancheng.github.io/_pages/about.md

   - /about.html
 ---

+## About me

 Hi, I'm Ka Yan from Hong Kong!

-- I am currently a fifth year Ph.D. candidate at the [Economics department of Emory University](https://economics.emory.edu/index.html).

-- Before joining Emory, I earned both my B.S.Sc. and M.Phil. (in Economics) from the [Chinese University of Hong Kong](https://www.econ.cuhk.edu.hk/econ/en-gb/).
+I am a fifth-year Ph.D. candidate in Economics at Emory University.
+Before joining Emory, I earned my B.S.Sc. and M.Phil. in Economics from the Chinese University of Hong Kong.

 **Research interests:** • Econometric Theory • Machine Learning • Semiparametric Estimation